Deploying a Scalable Azure Environment with Bicep: VMs, NSGs, Subnets & Load Balancer (Step-by-Step Lab)

 Key Takeaway

-By combining Bicep with sound network design and load balancing, this lab demonstrates how production-ready architectures can be built efficiently without sacrificing control.
+By combining Bicep with sound network design, subnet-level security, availability sets, and load balancing, this lab demonstrates how production-ready architectures can be built efficiently without sacrificing control or visibility.

 Leave a Comment